Supervision of corporate governance and internal control system

 Therefore, the institutions must be able to justify, from a prudential point of view, the existence of a chairman of the management body with executive functions, as well as any other measures adopted to mitigate possible risks inherent in this option.

 The setting up of specialised committees to assist the management and supervisory bodies in the exercise of their management functions is deemed good practice.
-The creation of these committees is mandatory by law in the case of significant institutions for the purpose of the CRD IV and CRR.

 Institutions may set up, inter alia, the following committees: